-While these might be merely two examples, they remain powerful ones.
-Even if both rectify their initial assumption, the immediate connection to refugees as an emotional reaction to a violent incident lingers with the public perception.
-This is not to say that there have not been incidents including refugees and violence against other refugees and/or non-refugees in Germany; indeed it would be false to suppose as much.
-These examples simply attest to the discursive label attributed to refugees and supports the widespread connotation that every person that appears to have a migratory background falls under the 'refugee' umbrella.
-This negative and unruly perception of 'refugees' in turn leads to them being scapegoated should any future incidents occur.
-Incidents against refugees are often just dismissed by arguing that it was a separate incident carried out by extremists, which are not perceived as a recurring and growing national issue and thus not acknowledged as a national recurring and growing trend (Middelhoff 2015).
+(2016).
+This has greatly aided the widespread percepumbrella.
+This negative and unruly perception of tion that Germany is a safe and accessible country 'refugees' in turn leads to them being scapegoated whose liberal asylum laws act as a pull for new arrivals, should any future incidents occur.
+Incidents against a reputation bolstered over time by diaspora networks refugees are often just dismissed by arguing that it was particularly from the Middle East (Trines 2017). a separate incident carried out by extremists, which are not perceived as a recurring and growing national issue and thus not acknowledged as a national recurring and growing trend (Middelhoff 2015).
 The uncertainty of the public of being unable to grasp the 'grey mass' that is constructed through that narrative of the label refugee thus translates into an oversimplified picture of the situation that allows making sense of a situation, however failing to grasp the intricacies.

-Appadurai identifies this uncertainty as a "crisis of legitimation" (Appadurai 1996) of the nation-state through migration, arguing that "states lose their monopoly over the idea of nation" (Appadurai 1996).
-One way of protecting the nation is the reintroduction of a physical space of the nation-state through borders.
-So, even though there was a transgressive accession of that space, transgression in the sense of "to cross a line, to step across some boundary or move beyond" (Wolfreys 2008, 3), through reborderisation, the notion of control, or at least the illusion of control is handed back to the sovereign regime.
+Anti-refugee narratives in Europe would put forth that Merkle's "we will manage" RMC-related statement encouraged and propelled the stream of asylum seekers coming to Europe, however, a study conducted by Ludger Pries (2019) suggests otherwise.
+He argues that "empirical evidence of the impact of Merkel's dictum on the actual refugee movement and decisions leads to a clear conclusion: there was no substantial, measurable impact of Merkel's 'We will manage' on the Appadurai identifies this uncertainty as a "crisis of volume and reasons of refugees' decisions to orient legitimation" (Appadurai 1996) of the nation-state towards Germany" (Pries 2019, 7), Nevertheless, Merkel through migration, arguing that "states lose their received tremendous public backlash for her liberal monopoly over the idea of nation" (Appadurai 1996). approach to immigration and asylum seeker regula-One way of protecting the nation is the reintroduction tions.
+This backlash paired with falsely represented of a physical space of the nation-state through borders. instances connecting refugees to violent attacks in the So, even though there was a transgressive accession media supported the creation of a label 'refugee' that of that space, transgression in the sense of "to cross a turned into ammunition for rebordersation efforts. line, to step across some boundary or move beyond" (Wolfreys 2008, 3), through reborderisation, the This phenomenon could be observed through the notion of control, or at least the illusion of control is presentation of the attack in a Munich shopping Mall, handed back to the sovereign regime.